supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex10_Content_Management.md

 1. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

+1. In the Search bar of the Azure portal, type **log analytics workspace**, then select **log analytics workspace**.

+1. In the creation page in resource group tab create new and name it as **rg-defender**

+1. Name your workspace as **uniquenameDefender**

+1. And click on create

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

 1. Select your Microsoft Sentinel Workspace.